Real estate site Redfin soars 45% after IPO

 Redfin makes money by taking a cut of the home sales generated by its site.
 The IPO filing touted stats that show the commission is lower than the industry average.

 Redfin isn’t the first Seattle-based real estate site to IPO.
-The company, which now owns Trulia, went public in 2011.
+Zillow, which now owns Trulia, went public in 2011.

 Redfin listed on the Nasdaq under the ticker “RDFN.”Featured Image: Nasdaq